mrolli/myitjournal/docs/courses/myitjournal/index.md

     roots?
 Why does it exist?)
   - You can start a new Zensical project.
   - You can automatically publish your journal to GitHub on every change you make.
+- Markdown
+  - You can describe what Markdown is and why/how it is a useful file type.
+  - You get used to write Markdown files for documentation purposes.
+  - You know basic text styling like headers, bold, italics, ...
+  - You know basic elements like admonitions, code blocks, content tabs, ...
+  - You know the front matter and what it can used for.

 ## Journals of Previous Apprentices